Tatkon Township: History

 The area around Tatkon Township is believed to have been inhabited since the Pyu period.
 In particular, an ancient Pyu town and burial grounds have been found near Nyaunggaing village.

 During the Bagan period, Shwemyo village was included in the 43 Border Towns of King Anawrahta.

-Initially under the rule of the Yamethin territory, it came under Taungoo territory up to Nyaunglunt village when King Mingyi Nyo succeeded Taungoo in 847.
+Initially under the rule of the Yamethin territory, it came under Taungoo territory up to Nyaunglunt village when King Mingyi Nyo succeeded Taungoo in 1485 (847 BE).
 Shwemyo and Kintha villages were included in 52 Towns of Taungoo during that period.

 After the Second Anglo-Burmese War in 1852, the British took over the lower Burma, including Taungoo, and the current Tatkon Township area remained under the rule of the Burmese King and returned to the Yamethin territory.

 The present-day areas of Tatkon Township were under the Eastern Division during the colonial period.
 It includes Paunglaung Township and Taungnyo Township under Pyinmana District, and Yamethin Township under Yamethin District.
 Generally, the northern part of Sinthe River falls within Yamethin District, while the southern part of Sinthe River falls within Pyinmana District.
 In 1900, a police station was established in Nyaunggaing village, and it governed the sub-district area covering Nyaunglunt-Temyint-Sedo-Kyaunggon-Kintha-Magyigon-Dwakkyaw-Myaukhmyaik.
 This may be the beginning of what would later become Tatkon Township area.
 During the Japanese era, the police station was moved from Nyaunggaing to Tatkon.

 After independence, the township was officially inaugurated in 1957, and in 1960, it was officially declared a township by the Home Affairs Department.
 At that time, Tatkon Township was composed of Shwemyo Sub-Township and Ainggye Sub-Township.

 Then, in successive periods, it was a township in Yamethin District, Mandalay Division but was incorporated into Pyinmana District when Pyinmana District was formed to establish Naypyidaw in 2006.
 When the new 5 Thiri townships of Naypyidaw were formed, the southern village tracts of Tatkon Township, including Nanaw, Khitaye, Kyaukpya, Wegyi, Pyokkwe, Pazunzeik, Nyaunglu, Tatshein, were transferred to these townships.
 Then, under the 2008 Constitution, it became a township under Ottara District, Naypyidaw Union Territory, in 2010.